 Is Baltic Honey Shop organic and non-GMO?

 Baltic Honey Shop’s honeys are unheated and unprocessed and contain no additives.
 However since bees are free to harvest nectar wherever they desire, our honey is not certified “organic”.
 Honey is generally accepted to be non-GMO since honey bees are not genetically modified.
 In addition, Lithuania has banned cultivation of GMOs in its territory since 2015.

 Which honey should I get?
 How do I choose?

 Light honeys generally have a mild taste and the darker the honey the stronger the taste.
-Our mildest tasting honey is Orchard honey, while Forest Field honey has a mild floral flavour.
-Linden honey has a wonderful aroma much like linden blossoms, with a mild citrus flavour and a cool aftertaste.
+Our mildest tasting honeys are Oilseed, Orchard, Sunflower and Forest Field.
+Lime and Flower honey has a wonderful aroma much like linden blossoms, with a mild citrus flavour and a cool aftertaste.
 Sweet Field honey is a very sweet honey with a warm aftertaste.
 Buckwheat honey has a strong buckwheat aroma (sometimes described as a farmyard smell!) and a strong flavour, with the aftertaste sometimes described as being bitter or like molasses.
 Dark Wood also has a strong taste, which has been compared to treacle or toffee.

-Dark Wood honey and Linden honey are quite soft in consistency and are easily spreadable.
+Orchard, Sunflower and Dark Wood honeys are quite soft in consistency and are easily spreadable.
 Forest Field honey and Buckwheat honey are firmer in consistency but are still spreadable.
 Sweet Field honey is our most firmly set honey and it also has a grainy consistency which makes it ideal for use in scrubs and other beauty treatments.

 Why does my jar of honey look different to the one on the website?